szstonelee/gointernal/interface.md

 If h does not hold the copy of real value with the type struct of someThing,

-it can not assert sucessuflly for the interface coolor.
+it can not assert sucessuflly for the interface cooler.

 ### assginment to interface with concrete value or another interface